ese3500/final-project-autonomous-tomato-plant/README.md

 ### 9. Components
 * ATMEGA328PB because we need an MCU
-* Stepper Motors so that the plant can move around
+* Motors so that the plant can move around
 * Motor Controller to drive the motors if we cannot directly drive the motors using the MCU
 * ESP32 for connecting to WIFI
 * LDR to detect sunlight on the plant